fahm1/portfolio/README.md

 As we answer this question, we will be answering some secondary questions that will help guide our answer, such as:
 * Which account category is most successful?
 * What are some specific characteristics of the most successful account category?
-* What are some of the most repeated words by the top troll accounts?
+* What type of language are the top troll accounts using?

 <a name="Sample-1"></a>
 <h3 align="center">Sample Visualizations:</h3>